santiago-astro/rappi-demo/README.md

 # DAG writing for data engineers and data scientists - webinar demo

-This repository contains the code for the webinar demo shown in DAG writing for data engineers and data scientists.
+This repository contains the code for the webinar demo shown in DAG writing for data engineers and data scientists!.

 [Watch the webinar here for free!](https://www.astronomer.io/events/webinars/dag-writing-for-data-engineers-and-data-scientists-video/)